operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

 - `test/e2e/ansible` - Runs the ansible E2E test.
 - `test/e2e/ansible-molecule` - Runs the ansible molecule E2E test.
 - `test/e2e/helm` - Runs the helm E2E test.
-- `test/markdown` - Runs the markdown checks
+- `test-markdown` - Runs the markdown checks

 For more info on what these tests actually do, please see the [Travis Build][travis] doc.